Florida’s special elections give Trump, GOP leaders more reasons to sweat slim House majority

 “There’s a lot of frustration.
 From my perspective, he was already operating as if he were a member of Congress because it’s such a safe district,” a GOP operative told CNN.
 “I think it goes to show, no matter what district you’re in, Democrat or Republican, you can’t take things for granted.”

 Republicans ultimately remain upbeat about their odds of holding both Florida seats.
 Notably, the Democratic Congressional Campaign Committee has not invested in either Florida special election, a reflection of the narrow path to victory for their candidates.
-House Minority Leader Hakeem Jeffries recently made a token contribution to Gay Valiant, the Democrat facing Republican Jimmy Patronis in the race to replace Gaetz, but he stopped well short of predicting his party would notch a win in the state on Tuesday.
+House Minority Leader Hakeem Jeffries recently made token contributions to Weil and Gay Valiant, the Democrat facing Republican Jimmy Patronis in the race to replace Gaetz, but he stopped well short of predicting his party would notch a win in the state on Tuesday.

 “What I can say, almost guarantee, is that the Democratic candidate in both of these Florida special elections will significantly overperform, which will represent another sign that the Republicans are on the run and that Democrats are going to take back control of the House of Representatives next year,” Jeffries said at a news conference last week.